taimoorsattar7/taimoorsattar.dev/src/pages/blogs/top-google-search-tips-and-tricks-20200307.md

 ## Exact Phrase Search

-If you are looking to search for exact words or sentence than you have to enclose the query in `"quotation"`
+To search for exact words or sentences, then you have to enclose the query in `"quotation"` as below.

 ```
 "I am looking google"
 “May * be with you”
 ```
-* symbol in above example will search for any words / sentence that comes in between.
+* symbol in the above query results for any words/sentence that comes in between.

 ## Restrict the Word in the search

-If you want to restrict some content in the search engine; you can use `+` or `-` symbol in the search engine as shown below.
+If you want to restrict some content in the search engine; you can use the `+` or `-` symbol in the search engine as shown below.

 ```
 1. book +science